Kurento/kurento/source/knowledge/nat.rst

 In other words, a NAT creates an equivalence between external combinations of IP addresses and ports, and internal IP addresses and ports.

-Typically, these NAT rules are created automatically during an outbound connection from the LAN to some remote machine: it's at that moment when the NAT inserts a new entry into its table (this is **step 1** in the following visualizations).
-Later, this entry in the NAT table is used to know which local machine needs to receive the response that the remote machine might send (this is **step 2** in the visualizations).
-Rules created in this way are called "dynamic rules"; on the other hand, "static rules" can be created by an administrator in order to set a fixed table for a given local machine.
+Typically, these NAT rules are created automatically during an outbound connection from within the LAN to some remote machine: it's at that moment when the NAT creates a new entry into its table (this is **step 1** in the following visualizations).
+Later, this entry in the NAT table is used to decide which local machine needs to receive the response that the remote machine might send (this is **step 2** in the visualizations).
+Rules created in this way are called "*dynamic rules*"; on the other hand, "*static rules*" can be explicitly created by an administrator, in order to set up a fixed NAT table for a given local machine.

 Visualization: